XhinLiang/xhinliang.com/resume/en-enhanced.md

   Backend developer of server platform, building the most dramatic and largest live streaming platform in the world;
   Architect of serial foundational features such as live signaling frameworks, cover storing, TCP networking and CDN scheduling;
   Stability director of several substantial events, supporting Spring Festival, National Day and Promotion Night;
-  One of the youngest interviewer and technical speaker in the company.
+  One of the youngest interviewers and technical speakers in the company.

 Tencent
 : *Fullstack Developer*